ds54e/sv-mint/docs/plugins/instances_use_named_ports.md

 `` use named port connections instead of positional arguments ``
 ### Remediation
 Rewrite as `.clk(clk)` style to remove ordering hazards.
-### Notes
-Formatting tools such as `verible-verilog-format --named-port-formatting` help during migrations.
 ### Good

 ```systemverilog